jacquesikot/demo-file-storage/backend/instructions/draft_generation_instructions.md

 - **Short sentences:** Prefer active voice, conversational language
 - **Scannable formatting:** Use **bold**, _italics_, and lists liberally
-- **Paragraph length:** 1-3 sentences max; NEVER write large blocks of text
+- **Paragraph length:** 2-4 sentences max; avoid walls of text
 - **Natural connectors:** Use "also," "however," "first/then/finally," "as a result" frequently
-- **Use H3 subheadings liberally:** Break up H2 sections with descriptive H3s to improve scannability
-- **Strategic bullet points:** Use bullets for comparisons, lists, features, pricing, timelines, and recommendations
-- **Bold key information:** Use **bold** for distances, prices, times, and important details within paragraphs
-- **Non-verbose writing:** Be direct and concise.
-Avoid flowery language or unnecessary words

 ### C. Evidence & Links

 - **Research required:** Use the web_search tool for current data, stats, and verification
-- **Internal links:** Add 3-5 contextual internal links from your internal linking plan (created from sitemap analysis)
+- **Internal links:** If sitemap provided, add 3-5 contextual internal links using descriptive anchor text
-- **Anchor text:** Use descriptive, keyword-rich anchor text that tells readers what they'll find
 - **No external competitor links:** Only cite authoritative industry sources, not competitors

 ### D. Brand Integration